 Does someone live on the premisses?

-An employee resides year around on our premisses and sleeps in the same building where the dogs are housed in.
+A staff member resides year around on our premisses and lives in the same building where the dogs are housed in.

 Do you provide references?

 To preserve our client's privacy we do not provide references, although, we encourage you to do research online about the quality of our work.
 We have a waiting list on our services and most of our clients come from word of mouth.
 Our facebook page is a great resource to get acquainted with our philosophies and the type of work we do.

 What are the program’s dates?